-No rearward-facing child restraint systems on the front passenger's seat
+Rearward-facing child restraint systems on the front passenger's seat

-5.6 ISOFIX child safety seat mounting system
+4.6 ISOFIX child safety seat mounting system

-- Only use child restraint systems of the "Universal" category or (on seats marked with the i-Size symbol) child restraint systems of the "i-Size" category.
-Other child restraint systems are not permissible. - When installing and removing a child restraint system with ISOFIX car seat fitting system, follow the manufacturer's instruction manual. - Make sure that the child restraint system and the ISOFIX car seat fitting system have been approved for the vehicles from Capron according to the manufacturer's specifications (not required with the i-Size symbol). - Only use child restraint systems with a support leg or with a top tether. - Fix the top tether securely to the attachment point. - Do not attach any other child restraint systems or belts, nor other objects to the ISOFIX retaining clips. - If the distance between the child restraint system and the table is too small, there is the risk of the child's legs being caught.
-Therefore, when using a child restraint system: Lower table to bed set-up position (lift-off table) or remove table (suspension table).
+- Make sure that the child restraint system and the ISOFIX car seat fitting system have been approved for the vehicles from Capron according to the manufacturer's specifications. - Do not use any child restraint systems with support leg. - Only use ISOFIX car seat fitting systems with top tether. - Do not attach any other child restraint systems or belts, nor other objects to the ISOFIX retaining clips. - If the distance between the child restraint system and the table is too small, there is the risk of the child's legs being caught.
+Therefore, when using a child restraint system: Lower table to bed set-up position (lift-off table) or remove table (suspension table). - Observe the safety instructions and fitting instructions of the child restraint system manufacturer.